 Tip: Keep fewer, higher-capacity cards rather than a bunch of cheaper, slower and smaller cards.
 This makes them easier to track, require less frequent changes, and have less time wasted checking to see which are already filled.

-Choose cameras that use the same type of memory card if possible.
+Tip: Choose cameras that use the same type of memory card if possible.

 This is a pretty easy one, but something worth mentioning.
-Chances are, you’re loading your photos on to a laptop during your travels.
-Fortunately, most laptops have an SD Card reader built in so this makes things pretty easy.
+Chances are you’re loading your photos on to a laptop during your travels.
+Fortunately, most laptops have an SD card reader built in, so this makes things pretty easy.

 Tip: Use your built-in SD card reader if possible, and leave the USB cables and connectors at home.

-If you haven’t already, it’s time to ditch the standard camera strap — we’ve talked about them before, and they’re awful.
+If you haven’t already, it’s time to ditch the standard camera strap.
+We’ve talked about them before, and they’re awful.